 The key to making this one work is to post articles and blogs that are value-packed.
 The more your site’s visitors get out of them, the better.
 If they’re just a lot of fluff and all about you, they’re not really going to work.

 Great blog posts include how-to articles, helpful tips, and effective ways to solve some of their most common health problems.
 Give them the basics and they’ll come to you when they’re in over their head.

 #3: Testimonials (or, Better Yet, Case Studies)

 Do you go online and read reviews about a new business before deciding whether to try them out yourself?
 And have those reviews ever swayed you one way or another?
 If so, you already understand the value a good testimonial can have.
 If others are willing to publicly say that they support a particular company, that means a lot.

 Why not post these positive reviews on your website yourself?
 By offering a few testimonials from happy patients, new site visitors will feel better about choosing you over other companies that offer similar products or services but offer no social proof.

 Better yet, publish a well-written case study.
 This is a 1-2 page testimonial of sorts that explains in greater detail a problem a particular patient had and, most importantly, how you helped solve it.

 Everyone likes a great story and a case study is your chance to tell one that ends with you as the hero, which is the best story of all from a marketing standpoint.

 Want help creating one or all of these types of content for your website?
 Send me a message and we’ll set up a chat so I can learn more about you, your company, and your desired goals.

-Your next customer is only a few words away, and I’d love to help you connect with him or her!
+Your next patient is only a few words away, and I’d love to help you connect with him or her!